These Bang Bang Shrimp Noodle Bowls are inspired by the flavours in bibimbap – they're topped with a fried egg to boot!

-- Sesame oil – peanut oil, canola oil or avocado oil are great substitutes, however they won’t be as fragrant to the dish.
+- Sesame oil – peanut oil, canola oil or avocado oil are great substitutes, however they won’t be as fragrant.

 - Prepackaged stir fry noodles – you can use uncooked stir fry noodles as well, but you will need to make sure to boil them prior to cooking.

 - Garlic – fresh or jarred minced garlic can be used for this recipe.